-Stop using a 52mm lens on your phone for Coral Reef Photography
+Using a 52mm lens may RUINS your Coral Reef Photography

-When you have a large lens covering multiple cameras, the focal points and focal planes are now offset, and the optimal focus field is entirely off-centered—this is to be AVOIDED!
-The undesirable effects may include blurry edges, softness (ghosting), and distortion in the center of the image!
-For optimal performance, both focal points and focal planes need to be center-aligned.
+When you use a 52mm lens over multiple cameras, the focal points and focal planes become completely misaligned—this should be avoided!
+The undesirable effects may include reduced image clarity, edge softness, and distortion in the center of the image.

-With over 15 years of photography experience, I've learned a thing or two of importance.
-Below are some infographics I've created to explain this technical analysis, and hopefully, you will too.
+With over 15 years of photography experience, I've gained some valuable insights.
+I've created the infographics below to explain this technical analysis, and I hope they provide you with some in-depth clarity on the subject.

 Light will always travel parallel through the camera's lens to project into the image sensor and create the image.
-This is how we achieve sharp focus and optimal performance in general (other factors are involved, such as subject lighting, camera settings, shooting technique, etc).
+This is how we achieve sharp focus and optimal performance in general (other factors are involved, such as lighting, camera settings, motion blur, etc).

 Aligning focal points and focal planes results in optimal performance, maximizing focus sharpness, increasing light transmission to the image sensor, and reducing ghosting and distortion in the center of the image.